A story, a fictional work or any literature is based on a theme, a plot, a setting and a mood that makes the story running.

 - Both tone and mood contribute to the overall impact of a piece of writing, influencing the reader’s emotions and interpretation of the text.

-The tone of the story is the manner in which the story progresses or the way in which the story is written and the mood of the story are emotions conveyed in the story.
+The story’s tone is the manner in which the story progresses, the way in which the story is written, and the story’s mood are emotions conveyed in the story.

 Comparison Table